 Between 1993 and 1999, Mr. Cosgrove served as an Assistant Attorney General for the Missouri Attorney General’s Office where he litigated both criminal and civil cases.
 This experience included dozens of jury trials and hundreds of depositions and evidentiary hearings.
 Mr. Cosgrove began his career in 1990 in private practice in the Commercial Litigation Department of Stinson, Morrison and Hecker in Kansas City, Missouri.

 Mr. Cosgrove served on the City of Webster Groves Board of Adjustment from 2009 – 2015.
 In 2011, he was appointed by Governor Jay Nixon to serve as a Commissioner for the Missouri Housing Development Commission.
 During his time as a Commissioner, Mr. Cosgrove served as the Commission’s Secretary and Treasurer.
-In 2016, he was appointed to the Bar Association of St. Louis' ('BAMSL') Board of Governors and was also selected to chair BAMSL's Securities Section.
-As Chair of this new Section, Mr. Cosgrove plans to revitalize the securities presence through BAMSL by encouraging both educational and networking opportunities for all segments of the practice area.
+From 2016-2017, he was appointed to the Bar Association of St. Louis' ('BAMSL') Board of Governors and was also selected to chair BAMSL's Securities Section.
+As Chair of this new Section, Mr. Cosgrove revitalized the securities presence through BAMSL by encouraging both educational and networking opportunities for all segments of the practice area.

 Mr. Cosgrove received a Bachelor of Arts degree in Economics, cum laude, and his law degree from the University of Notre Dame.
 Mr. Cosgrove received the distinguished Lon O. Hocker Award for trial advocacy from the Missouri Bar Foundation.
 His memberships include the Missouri Bar, the Massachusetts Bar, United States Supreme Court, United States District Court, Western and Eastern Districts of Missouri, the United States District Court, District of Massachusetts, and the 8th Circuit Court of Appeals.